Pentose: Aldopentoses

 The aldopentoses have three chiral centers; therefore, eight (23) different stereoisomers are possible.

 Ribose is a constituent of RNA, and the related molecule, deoxyribose, is a constituent of DNA.
 Phosphorylated pentoses are important products of the pentose phosphate pathway, most importantly ribose 5-phosphate (R5P), which is used in the synthesis of nucleotides and nucleic acids, and erythrose 4-phosphate (E4P), which is used in the synthesis of aromatic amino acids.

 Ketopentoses

 The 2-ketopentoses have two chiral centers; therefore, four (22) different stereoisomers are possible.
 The 3-ketopentoses are rare.

-Cyclic form
+Cyclic forms

-The closed or cyclic form of a pentose is created when the carbonyl group interacts with a hydroxyl in another carbon, turning the carbonyl into a hydroxyl and creating an ether bridge –O– between the two carbons.
+The closed or cyclic form of a pentose forms when the carbonyl group reacts with a hydroxyl in another carbon, turning the carbonyl into a hydroxyl and creating an ether bridge –O– between the two carbons.
 This intramolecular reaction yields a cyclic molecule, with a ring consisting of one oxygen atom and usually four carbon atoms; the cyclic compounds are then called furanoses, for having the same rings as the cyclic ether tetrahydrofuran.

-The closure turns the carboxyl carbon into a chiral center, which may have any of two configurations, depending on the position of the new hydroxyl.
+The ring closure converts the carbonyl carbon into a chiral center, which may adopt either of two configurations, depending on the position of the new hydroxyl.
 Therefore, each linear form can produce two distinct closed forms, identified by prefixes "α" and "β".